LigarArnata/Tugas-Jarkom/Tugas-TCP-UDP.md

   ### Soal Nomor 1 TCP

+  What is the IP address and TCP port number used by the client computer (source) that is transferring the alice.txt file to gaia.cs.umass.edu?

   ### Jawaban Nomor 1 TCP

   ### Soal Nomor 2 TCP

+  What is the IP address of gaia.cs.umass.edu?
+On what port number is it sending and receiving TCP segments for this connection ?

   ### Jawaban Nomor 2 TCP

   ### Soal Nomor 3 TCP

+  What is the sequence number of the TCP SYN segment that is used to initiate the TCP connection between the client computer and gaia.cs.umass.edu ?

   ### Jawaban Nomor 3 TCP

   ### Soal Nomor 4 TCP

+  - What is the sequence number of the SYNACK segment sent by gaia.cs.umass.edu to the client computer in reply to the SYN ?
+  - What is it in the segment that identifies the segment as a SYNACK segment ?
+  - What is the value of the Acknowledgement field in the SYNACK segment ?
+  - How did gaia.cs.umass.edu determine that value ?

   ### Jawaban Nomor 4 TCP

   ### Soal Nomor 5 TCP

+  What is the sequence number of the TCP segment containing the header of the HTTP POST command ?

   ### Jawaban Nomor 5 TCP

   ### Soal Nomor 6 TCP

+  Consider the TCP segment containing the HTTP “POST” as the first segment in the data transfer part of the TCP connection
+  - At what time was the first segment (the one containing the HTTP POST) in the data-transfer part of the TCP connection sent ?
+  - At what time was the ACK for this first data-containing segment received ?
+  - What is the RTT for this first data-containing segment ?

   ### Jawaban Nomor 6 TCP

   ### Soal Nomor 7 TCP

+  What is the length (header plus payload) of each of the first four data-carrying TCP segments ?

   ### Jawaban Nomor 7 TCP